Netflix plans NASCAR docuseries backed by Dale Earnhardt Jr.

 The first of the 2023 playoff races is scheduled for Sept.
 3 at South Carolina’s Darlington Raceway.

-Five episodes, each spanning 45 minutes, is planned, and filming has already begun.
+Five episodes, each spanning 45 minutes, are planned, and filming has already begun.
 The episodes will show drivers and team members, both during races and away from the track.

 NASCAR Hall of Famer Dale Earnhardt Jr. is among the list of executive producers, along with Ben Kennedy, Tim Clark, Matt Summers, and NASCAR Studios’ Tally Hair.

-Note: [Editor’s Note: The video above is a report from May 2023.]